Illustrator: Bob Kebic

 L… A… Z… Y…

-Looking forward to reading more of Pargeter’s work, as she was a Harlequin author I was unfamiliar with before this book.
+Looking forward to reading more of Pargeter’s work, as she was a Harlequin author with whose work I was unfamiliar.